osrf/gazebo_tutorials/force_torque_sensor/tutorial.md

 [[file:files/force_torque_toppled.png|480px]]

 Applying a force to `link_2` causes it to topple over and rest at a 90 degree angle, the limit of the joint.
+The limit is what keeps the sphere suspended above the ground plane.
 The joint's +Y axis points towards the ground plane.
 Gravity acting on the sphere applies a torque about the X axis.